Table of Contents

 Improved compliance – Automated processes can help to ensure that organizations comply with regulations and contracts.

-Increased agility – The Source-to-Pay model can enable organizations to be more responsive to changes in the market, by allowing them to quickly adapt their procurement processes
+Increased agility – The Source-to-Pay system can enable organizations to be more responsive to changes in the market, by allowing them to quickly adapt their procurement process

 Disadvantages of Source-to-Pay

-There are some disadvantages to the Source-to-Pay model.
+There are some disadvantages to the Source-to-Pay system.
 These include:

 Higher costs – The implementation of a Source-to-Pay system can be expensive, and may require the reengineering of business processes.

-Inflexibility – The Source-to-Pay model can be inflexible, and may not be suitable for all organizations, as it can be difficult to tailor the model to specific organizational needs
+Inflexibility – The Source-to-Pay system can be inflexible, and may not be suitable for all organizations, as it can be difficult to tailor the model to specific needs.

 What’s the difference between Source-to-Pay vs Procure-to-Pay?